Tips on How to Get Started

 Where Housesitting Has

-We have been house sitting continuously for over four years (completing over 50 sits).
-We have house sat in 10 countries – Norway, Scotland, England, France, Germany, Luxemburg, Poland, Italy, Sweden, Ireland, Northern Ireland, Singapore, Canada, and several states in the USA (including cross-country road trips).
-Along the way we have also been able to visit – Wales, Sweden, Denmark, Switzerland, Vatican City, Spain, Hungary, Austria, Mexico, and Morocco.
+We have been house sitting continuously for over six years (completing over 80 sits).
+We have house sat in 14 countries – Norway, Scotland, England, France, Germany, Luxembourg, Poland, Italy, Sweden, Ireland, Northern Ireland, Singapore, Canada, and several states in the USA (including cross-country road trips).
+Along the way we have also been able to visit – Wales, Denmark, Switzerland, Vatican City, Spain, Hungary, Austria, Mexico, and Morocco.
 Places we have always wanted to go, but we weren’t sure how it could ever happen.

-During our four years, we have spent a year and two months in Europe (spread out over the years), which allowed us to experience each country more like a local.
+During our six years, we have spent a year and nine months in Europe (spread out over the years), which allowed us to experience each country more like a local.
 People often think I am a local because I am out walking a dog.
 Many strangers have stopped me and asked for directions, and because we have been there for weeks, instead of days, I have always been able to tell them exactly how to get to where they want to go – so cool.